hillcjames/Fiber-Detection/README.md

 	Or supplement the existing filter with another one which only detects intersections.

 -Memory requirements; processing full images (~20,000x20,000 pixels) takes more than the 12GB of RAM I have available.
+	Figure out how to force python to release memory (if that's possible), and make code more efficient.